 The kind of B2B marketing content you need depends on the types of customers you are trying to attract and the nature of your business.
 If you are just starting out on your content journey or need an overhaul, it is always worth creating buyer personas.
 Our very own copywriting guru, Sean, will tell you all about it in our guide to using personas for more effective content marketing.

-Once you have built your buyer personas, you can start creating a plan on the kinds of content people will find most valuable at the different stages of the customer journey.
+Once you have built your buyer personas, you can start creating a plan on the types of content people will find most valuable at the different stages of the customer journey.
 For example:

 Awareness: At this point, your ideal customer is educating themselves about their purchase.
 They know they have a problem and need the right information to help them find a solution.